Services

 Price on application.

-Whether you need help understanding what a young person is trying to communicate through their behaviour, or your youth service seems disjointed, a fresh pair of eyes can help identify needs and underlying issues.
+Whether it’s understanding what a young person is trying to communicate through their behaviour, or your youth service needs to improve processes, a fresh pair of eyes can help identify needs and formulate plans.
 For wellbeing support, young people can be assessed using a nurture framework allowing a clear developmental and diagnostic profile.
-Any of my services can be utilised alongside this work as is deemed necessary.

 Storytelling Workshops